-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 for the financial year ending 31st December 2016.
+This is UNISON’s second statement, made under section 54 of the Modern Slavery Act 2015 for the financial year ending 31st December 2017.

 The union’s third party supply chains include goods and services for the effective running of the organisation as well as the provision of affiliated services for our members.